YunoHost-Apps/coturn_ynh/doc/DISCLAIMER.md

 ## Configuration

-You need to install TURN server in a root or subdomain like `turn.domain.lts`
+You need to install TURN server in a root or subdomain like `turn.domain.tld`

 How to configure this app: a plain file with SSH.